 Firms' expectations.
 In our benchmark case, we assume that firms share the same beliefs as households.
-Our survey provides evidence only for households, and a natural question about the quantitative role of firms arises.
-In Appendix Figure B.1, we consider the alternative situation in which firms all expect monetary dominance, while some households may still expect fiscal dominance.
-We find that, in this situation, active monetary policy almost perfectly stabilizes inflation
+This is consistent with survey evidence that firms' inflation expectations resembles households' ones (see, e.g. Weber et al., 2022).
+However, our survey provides evidence only for households, and a natural question about the quantitative role of firms arises.
+In Appendix Figure 4, we consider the alternative situation in which firms all expect monetary dominance, while some households may still expect fiscal dominance.
+We find that, in this situation, active monetary policy almost perfectly stabilizes inflation before date T, thus showing the critical role of firms' expectations in the transmission of fiscal dominance risk to current inflation.